"My message is that we have to stop focusing on women; fix the system instead!

 “Although we may boast a lot about the way Norwegian sport is organised, it can also be a great challenge to have everything gathered under the same umbrella.
 Precisely because all these considerations make the working day of a top official so demanding,” says Sogn.

-Five messages for sport
+Five points for sport orginasations

-Here are five points she hopes that sport will reflect on and look at specific measures for.
+Here are five points she hopes that sport organisations will reflect on and look at specific measures for.

 - Discuss and look at top officials’ working days.
-According to Sogn, this is largely something that was shaped in the past, based on the circumstances of a middle class man.
+According to Sogn, this is largely something that was shaped in the past, based on the circumstances of a middle-class man.

 On 2 February, Hanne Sogn defends her thesis “The course of the game!
 An institutional ethnographic investigation of gender, power and governance in sports organisation in Norway”.

 The disputation is open to the public.